besmirzanaj/remote-hdd-space/README.md

-# remote-hdd-space
+# Remote HDD Space

-Powershell Scripts to check into remote hosts and prepare a list for freeHDD space.
+This is a Powershell script to check into remote hosts and prepare a list for freeHDD space.

-export the resulsts in a CSV file
+Then the script exports the resulsts in a CSV file.

-Send the results in CSV in an email attachment
+And finally send the results in CSV in an email attachment (optional)

+Next features will include parameters and maybe Out-GridView.